duyluann/open-webui/README.md

 If you need to customize the setup (e.g., environment variables, port numbers), modify the .env file or the `docker-compose.yml` file.

-## Create a Pipe function to connect with Azure OpenAI models
+## Creating a Pipe function to connect with Azure OpenAI models

 Use the shared function [Azure OpenAI](https://openwebui.com/f/nomppy/azure).

+## Integrate with LiteLLM Proxy

+The alternative of the function is [LiteLLM Proxy](https://github.com/BerriAI/litellm), which allows to call all LLM APIs using the OpenAI format (Bedrock, Huggingface, VertexAI, TogetherAI, Azure, OpenAI, Groq etc.).

 ## Stopping the Services